ssugar/OldBlog/Fabric/DBTinFabricNotebook.md

 # Running DBT with the dbt-fabric Adapter in a Fabric Notebook

 Transforming your data warehouse just got easier with the ability to run DBT (Data Build Tool) completely inside a Fabric Notebook.
 This guide will walk you through the process using the `jaffle-shop-classic` GitHub repository and connecting to a Fabric Warehouse using the `dbt-fabric` adapter.
+All of this will be accomplished within the context of a Fabric Notebook - no need for any local development.

 We will be using the `jaffle-shop-classic` repository instead of the newer `jaffle-shop` repository as the classic version does not have warehouse specific macros which result in errors with the `dbt-fabric` adapter